 M.T.S.
 Application Checklist

-Submitted and completed application for admission
+Submitted a completed application for admission

 Click here to access the online application.
 After you log into the application portal, please select "Jesuit School of Theology" as the application form you wish to access.